 - Meditate regularly!
 Gut health is easily influenced by stress.
 Ensure you are managing stress to optimize gut function!

 There are many strategies, products, and protocols out there when it comes to gut health.
-It’s important to visit your Naturopathic Doctor to receive treatments that are tailored specifically to you!
+It’s important to visit a qualified, experienced practitioner to receive recommendations that are tailored specifically to you!

 A Final Word on the Gut-Fertility Connection

 We know there is a lot here to digest, but this doesn’t even begin to scratch the surface of the gut-fertility connection.
 If there is one thing to take away from this, it’s that gut health highly influences our reproductive potential!
 The gut-fertility connection is undeniable.

 If you want to learn more about what you can do, check out our Natural Fertility Program.
 One of the first steps of this program is restoring health to your gut!

 If you’re struggling with unexplained infertility and think your gut may be to blame, at Awaken Life I am here and happy to help!

 With love and in health,

 Priya Prakash, Fertility Health Coach